keikai/doc/dev-ref/faq.md

 Extracted from FontFactoryImp com.lowagie.text.FontFactoryImp.

-:\* The server to export a PDF doesn't install corresponding fonts.
+* The corresponding font is not installed the server that exports PDF files.

   -
     It might happen when you export a PDF on a Linux server without